minhyukjoo/WebPortalRedesign/task-analysis/README.md

 1. Login
 2. Opening Acedemics tab
-2. Entering Pin
+2. Entering Pin & desired semester
-3. Select Add/Drop class
+3. Select Add or Drop class
 4. If Add is chosen - Choose either Major classes, Humanities classes or other.
 5. If Drop is chosen - Show current schedule, with red "x" to drop classes.